Nietzschemon/KingOfTheVim/README.md

 <h2>How:s</h2>

-<h4> "How do I play?"</h4>h4>
+<h4> "How do I play?"</h4>

 1. Download the zip and unzip the whole thing to where you want to store it.
 2. Start "KingOfVim.jar" inside the folder.
 3. Press enter when the menu screen has appeared.

 <h4> How do I enter and exit the level editor?</h4>

 1. Go to the main menu
 2. Press F5 to enter the editor and F5 again to exit

 <h4> How do I use the level editor?</h4>
 The editor is used just like vim with an extra mode - called buildMode - and some editor-specific F-keys.

 <div>A level is built by modifing letters with buildMode so certain events are triggerd when the cursor hits them in the game.
-These triggers are called "LetterTypes" and are the back-bone of the game engine.  </div>
+These triggers are called "LetterTypes" and are the back-bone of the game engine.</div>

 * **Important notes**